FrostFalcon/FrostsBlackWhite2Editor/README.md

 __Pokemon Editor:__ Lets you edit the base stats, movesets, tms, and evolutions of a pokemon.
 Also lets you modify the sprite palette of a pokemon.
 Palette editing is less polished, so use with caution.

 __Move Editor:__ Lets you edit the data of attacks such as damage, type, and extra effects.
-Adding moves and copying animations are experimental, so use these with caution (adding moves is disabled for safety reasons).
+Adding moves and copying animations are experimental, so use these with caution.

 __Text Editor:__ Lets you edit in game text including story text and misc text.